BeeyondCereal

 cooked canned green beans in a skillet mixed with seasonings.

-Step 4: Cook, uncovered while stirring occasionally until fully heated through.
+Step 4: Cook uncovered, stirring gently, until fully heated through.
+This usually takes a few minutes.

 1. Check Labels: Review the sodium content on the back of canned green bean cans at the store.